 While we have mentioned some of the important elements of the new MOT test, please contact Elite Garages if you would like additional information.
 If your car is ready for the test, book your Portsmouth MOT online now.

 Our Portsmouth MOT testing centre performs MOT tests on cars and small commercial vehicles at all of our branches except Strood.
 The MOT test takes about an hour but there’s much to do while you wait.
 One of the best ways to get some exercise and fresh air is in Foxes Forest which is not far away or visit the Portsmouth Distillery established in 2018 at its home inside the 18th century Fort Cumberland bastion.

 And, after the test, our Portsmouth MOT technicians will inform you of the results and advise if any work is required in the event of a fail.
 We also offer a FREE retest within 10 working days for added convenience.

-MOT pricing depends on which slot is booked as some are offered at a discounted rate.
-This is part of our new online booking system.
-You can also sign up for our FREE text reminder service so you will never forget your MOT date.
+You can sign up for our FREE text reminder service so you will never forget your MOT date.
 It’s important to ensure that your MOT is up to date and that you don’t miss your annual test.
 If you do, the consequences range from £1000 (more if you have serious faults) and your insurance would be invalid.
 So, book your Portsmouth MOT before it’s too late by clicking the below button.